polarityio/postgresql/README.md

 The database password for the provided user above.

+#### Force SSL Connection

+If checked, the integration will connect via SSL to your PostgreSQL database.
+Your PostgreSQL instance must have SSL enabled for this option to work.

 #### Query

 The query you want to execute and return data for.